mbart13/audiophile-ecommerce-website/README.md

 ]
 ```

-I figured that I can easily use it to style active link.
+I realized I can easily use it to style active link.
 All I had to do was to use useRouter hook that comes with next.js and returns [the path (including the query) shown in the browser](https://nextjs.org/docs/api-reference/next/router) and add this line to the existing code: 'color={asPath === link.url ? 'accent' : 'white'}
 However, adding 'aria-current' attribute required creating custom wrapper, so in the end NavLinks component ended up looking like this:

 ```js